allansson/saving-the-unsaveable/PITCHME.md

 Pick one thing the users can do today.

 - Something that kinda works |
-- Something that hurts to watch |
+- Some code that just hurts to watch |
 - Something you spend a long time fixing |

 +++